 Real vs. Fake Turquoise: Check Out These 11 Key Differences

 What Makes Turquoise Valuable?

-There are three approaches to measure turquoise value.
+There are three approaches to measuring turquoise value.
 The one consists of just three factors (color, texture, matrix).

 The second one is more precise and consists of 8 indicators.
-It is mainly used to determine the exact price per carats for turquoise traders.
-The third one is 4C (color, clarity, cut, and carat weight) – classical for many gemstones.
+It is mainly used to determine the exact price per carat for turquoise traders.
+The third one is 4C (color, clarity, cut, and carat weight) – a classic for many gemstones.